-Editor’s Note: A version of this article appeared in MOAA’s 2020-21 TRICARE Guide, brought to you by MOAA Insurance Plans, administered by Mercer Consumer.
+Editor’s Note: A version of this article appeared in MOAA’s 2020-21 TRICARE Guide, brought to you by MOAA Insurance Plans, administered by Association Member Benefits Advisors (AMBA).
 The guide appeared in the November 2020 issue of Military Officer magazine.

 These questions and our answers will help you decide which FEDVIP (Federal Employee Dental and Vision Insurance Program) plan is right for your family.

 Because plan costs and policies may be subject to change, be sure to check the BENEFEDS website for official up-to-date information (including a plan comparison tool), and consult the specific dental or vision contractor for details on your specific plan.

 MOAA Premium and Life members also can access a webinar with detailed information about shopping for a FEDVIP dental or vision plan.
 It’s one of dozens of archived webinars available to assist members with understanding their benefits, meeting their career and transition goals, and much more.

 Click the question below to see the answer, or scroll down to read the entire Q-and-A.

 - Will the sundown of TRICARE Dental Plan (TDP) occur as planned?

 - Who are the dental insurance providers under FEDVIP?

 - Who are the vision insurance providers under FEDVIP?

 - There are so many choices!
 Which plan is best for me and my family?